namirsab/capstone-fullstack-template/README.md

 Keep in mind this is repository contains 2 npm packages:

 - One in the `/` folder
 - One in the `/client/` folder.
-This one was generated using `create-react-app`.
+This one was generated using [`create-react-app`](https://create-react-app.dev/).

 This means you have to be careful where you install new npm packages.
+Check the section "Installing npm packages" for more info.

 ## Usage